-Experienced Salem, MA Personal Injury Attorneys
+Experienced Salem, MA Personal Injury Lawyers

 A personal injury claim is a civil lawsuit.
 The underlying assumption was that the injury was caused by accident, not deliberately with criminal intent, but rather through carelessness or negligence.